carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 You can change the cluster parameters adding the flags `--coverage`(default 0.8) `--identity`(default 0.8) to the previous command.
 You can also provide your

-The results are saved in the `pangenome.h5` file given as input.
-We can notice that the size of the file has increased.
+We can now notice that the size of out file has increased.

 ~~~
-$ ls -lah pangenome.h5
+$ ls -lh
 ~~~
 {: .language-bash}

 ~~~
+total 9.6M
--rw-r--r-- 1 user rstudio-users 9.6M pangenome.h5
+-rw-r--r-- 1 user user 9.6M mar 31 09:47 pangenome.h5
 ~~~
 {: .output}